 What are you looking forward to with the dramaturgical sessions and play reading?

-Are you excited about attending Theatre Residency Week?
+What did you enjoy most about Theatre Residency Week?

-Why is Paradise Dreaming so special for you?
+Why is And Salt the Cake Behind You so special for you?

 I laugh every time I see the title of the play being said back to me.
 I can’t believe I got away with naming it that.
 Anyway.
 It’s special for me because it consists of varying shades of myself.
 The characters are inspired by myself, my family, my friends.
 The way they speak, their personalities.
 The play is a bit of a patchwork quilt of everyone in my life and I’m just so glad that I have something physical to exemplify them.
 But yeah, that’s probably why it’s so special to me.
 It’s personal to me, but also personal to the people who surround me.